multani/buildout.dumppickedversions-mirror/README.txt

 ``buildout.dumppickedversions`` is a buildout extension that does just that.
 It can print or generate a versions.cfg file with all not pinned eggs.

+It adds also a comment before each egg picked by zc.buildout as requirment for other eggs containing the list of eggs that required it.

 buildout.dumppickedversions options